I am a Holistic Health Practitioner, energy healer, podcaster, Atlanta local, period expert, sexual health educator, and so much more.

-We all know that periods may change in duration and flow, but did you know that the color of your period can also give you important clues to your health and what is going on in your cycle?
+We all know that periods may change in duration and flow, but did you know that the color of your period can also give you essential clues about your health and what is going on in your cycle?

 You might have questions about your menstrual cycle or maybe you’re not even sure what a period is… that’s okay!
 I am here to give you the low-down on what’s happening with your body during your period.